ruaue/alpine-cloud-images/README.md

 * the `scripts/` directory, containing scripts and related data used to set up image contents during provisioning

-* the Packer `alpine.pkr.hcl`, which orchestrates build, import, and publishing of images
+* the Packer `alpine.pkr.hcl`, which orchestrates the various build steps from `local` and beyond.

-* the `cloud_helper.py` script that Packer runs in order to do cloud-specific import and publish operations
+* the `cloud_helper.py` script that Packer runs in order to do cloud-specific per-image operations, such as image format conversion, upload, publishing, etc.

 ### Build Requirements

 * [Python](https://python.org) (3.9.9 is known to work)
 * [Packer](https://packer.io) (1.9.4 is known to work)
 * [QEMU](https://www.qemu.org) (8.1.2 is known to work)